 If you are seriously considering the realities of buying a VW Beetle as a first car there are several things to consider.

-Both this and what to choose are inexorably linked.
-If you are buying a Beetle as a first car it’s likely that the budget will be your limiting factor.
-Regardless of your desire for an early split rear window, the realities of budget, and practicalities for daily use, are more likely to be suited to an arguably less desirable but more driveable 70’s beetle.
-Less desirable here directly translates to more affordable but you are unlikely to see much change from £4k-£6K upwards for a reasonable one.
+The cost of owning a classic VW is very closely tied to the model you choose.
+If you are buying a Beetle as a first car, it’s likely that the budget will be your limiting factor.
+Regardless of your desire for an early split rear window, the realities of budget, and practicalities for daily use, are more likely to be suited to an arguably less desirable but more driveable 70’s Beetle.
+Less desirable here directly translates to more affordable, but you are unlikely to see much change from £4k-£6k upwards for a reasonable one.

-It will help to understand the differences between models and the history when making your decision.
+It will help you to understand the differences between models and the history when making your decision.

-Dropping this kind of money on a first car may seem extreme (and completely unrealistic for many), but, if it is an option, remember than unlike others these cars hold their money and, when looked after, will appreciate in value.
+Dropping this kind of money on a first car may seem extreme (and completely unrealistic for many), but, if it is an option, remember that unlike others, these cars hold their money and, when looked after, will appreciate in value over time.

 Another bonus associated with the VW Beetle is the comparative low insurance cost.
-Insuring through a specialist insurance supplier such as Just Kampers Insurance will get you the best deal; an extra benefit here is the discount on parts you receive as an insurance customer.
+Insuring through a specialist provider such as Just Kampers Insurance will get you the very best deal and a policy tailored to you.
+But that’s not all – as an insurance customer here at Just Kampers Insurance, you’ll get an exclusive discount on parts, tools, and accessories at Just Kampers.

 Example Just Kampers Insurance Quote